openmopac/Manual/J_Mol_Mod_(2017)_files_Chymotrypsin_catalytic_mechanism/Figures/Figures README.txt

 Testing was done using Netscape.
 The graphics might not work on other browsers.

-To edit Netscape so that it can run JSmol HTML files produced by MOPAC, see:  HTTP://OpenMOPAC.net/Manual/README_for_JSmol.html.
+To run a local web server so that it can run JSmol HTML files produced by MOPAC, see:  https://openmopac.net/guides/jsmol/.